-1. Managers are required to disclose their policy in relation to the management and dissemination of confidential information.
+1. The manager is required to disclose its policy in relation to the management and dissemination of confidential information.

 1.5 Disaster recovery [last reviewed: January 2018]

 1. The manager should have a disaster recovery plan in place to enable quick recovery and resumption of normal operations following an incident.